 Sonoma Water and CA Sea Grant used habitat and fish barrier data from state and federal agencies, evaluated historical records, and consulted with local experts in order to define the geographic extent of all potential salmonid habitat in the Russian River watershed, by species.
 Survey reaches were created from the resulting "sample frame" in a probabilistic, spatially-dispersed fashion using a generalized random tessellation stratified (GRTS) sample.
 A subsample of these reaches is surveyed annually and will be used to represent patterns in abundance, productivity, spatial structure and diversity in local salmonid populations.

 To assess whether the population distribution is expanding, contracting, or remaining constant, we conduct summer snorkel surveys in about 30% of the coho salmon habitat in the Russian River basin.
 Between December and April, spawner surveys are conducted on around 30% of all reaches in the coho sample frame.
 Downstream migrant smolt traps are operated on Willow, Green Valley and Mill creeks.

 In addition to the basin-wide monitoring, the CMP calls for more intensive life-cycle monitoring in a representative stream system.
-The Dry Creek watershed was designated as the life-cycle monitoring station for the Russian River watershed.
-Sea Grant and Water Agency staff monitor Dry Creek and its tributaries year-round by conducting spawner, snorkel, and electrofishing surveys, along with seasonal smolt trapping.
+The Dry Creek watershed was designated for this in the Russian River watershed, so is the focus of spawner, snorkel and electrofishing surveys, and seasonal smolt trapping.
 DIDSON and continuous underwater video monitoring, in conjunction with a PIT tag antenna array, allow biologists to generate abundance estimates of smolts leaving, and adults returning to, the watershed.
 Over time, these estimates should reveal freshwater and marine survival trends that will aid in the development of effective recovery measures.